geissdoerfer/shepherd/docs/user/virtcap.rst

       ]

-.. csv-table:: Explanation VirtCap Settings
-   :header: "item", "Explanation"
-   :widths: 20, 60
+:upper_threshold_voltage: Defines the upper threshold capacitor voltage (in millivolts)
+:lower_threshold_voltage: Defines the lower threshold capacitor voltage (in millivolts)
+:sample_period_us: Defines the sample period of the algorithm, should be left unchanged
+:capacitance_uf: Size of capacitor which is emulated (in microfarad)
+:max_cap_voltage: Capacitor voltage will never reach above this voltage (in millivolts)
+:min_cap_voltage: Capacitor voltage will never fall below this voltage (in millivolts)
+:init_cap_voltage: Initial capacitor voltage (in millivolts)

-   "upper_threshold_voltage", "Defines the upper threshold capacitor voltage (mv)" "lower_threshold_voltage", "Defines the lower threshold capacitor voltage (mv)" "sample_period_us", "Defines the sample period of the algorithm, should be left unchanged" "capacitance_uf", "Size of capacitor which is emulated (uf)" "max_cap_voltage", "Capacitor voltage will never reach above this voltage (mv)" "min_cap_voltage", "Capacitor voltage will never fall below this voltage (mv)" "init_cap_voltage", "Initial capacitor voltage (mv)" "dc_output_voltage", "Output voltage when output is on (mv).
-Note that for now, VirtCap can only emulate a configurable fixed output voltage"
+:dc_output_voltage: Output voltage when output is on (in millivolts).
+Note that for now, VirtCap can only emulate a configurable fixed output voltage
-   "leakage_current", "Static capacitor leakage current (ua)" "discretize", "Period at which the upper and lower threshold voltages are checked (defined is steps of 10us).
+:leakage_current: Static capacitor leakage current (in micro amperes)
+:discretize: Period at which the upper and lower threshold voltages are checked (defined is steps of 10us).
 The BQ255xx defines a period of ~64ms in its datasheet.
-Leave at 1 if you want to check the threshold continuous"
+Leave at 1 if you want to check the threshold continuous
-   "output_cap_uf", "Simulates an output capacitor which will cause an instant voltage drop in storage capacitor voltage when output turns on."
+:output_cap_uf: Simulates an output capacitor which will cause an instant voltage drop in storage capacitor voltage when output turns on.
+:lookup_input_efficiency:
-   "lookup_input_efficiency", "Defines the input efficiency of the DC/DC converter as function of input current on a logarithmic scale.
+    Defines the input efficiency of the DC/DC converter as function of input current on a logarithmic scale.

-   First row defines input efficiency for 0.01--0.09mA.
+    | First row defines input efficiency for 0.01--0.09mA.
-   Second row defines input efficiency for 0.1--0.9mA.
+    | Second row defines input efficiency for 0.1--0.9mA.
-   Third row defines input efficiency for 1--9mA.
+    | Third row defines input efficiency for 1--9mA.
-   Fourth row defines input efficiency for 10--90mA."
+    | Fourth row defines input efficiency for 10--90mA.
+:lookup_output_efficiency:
-   "lookup_output_efficiency", "Defines the output efficiency of the DC/DC converter as function of output current on a logarithmic scale.
+    Defines the output efficiency of the DC/DC converter as function of output current on a logarithmic scale.

-   First row defines output efficiency for 0.01--0.09mA.
+    | First row defines output efficiency for 0.01--0.09mA.
-   Second row defines output efficiency for 0.1--0.9mA.
+    | Second row defines output efficiency for 0.1--0.9mA.
-   Third row defines output efficiency for 1--9mA.
+    | Third row defines output efficiency for 1--9mA.
-   Fourth row defines output efficiency for 10--90mA."
+    | Fourth row defines output efficiency for 10--90mA.

 Recording
 ---------